pekwm/pekwm/doc/pekwm_panel.md

 * Separator, if set in the argument list, a separator is drawn in-between clients in the list of clients.
+* NoIcon, if set no icon is rendered even if one is set on the client.

 #### Widget: Systray